 As an IT/Security professional in the financial industry, a whole new level of responsibility has been forced onto your shoulders.

-If you operate or work within New York State then, yes.
+This regulation applies to you if you operate or work within New York State.
 To what extent is a different story.
 There is a “Limited Exemption” rule that eliminates certain requirements based on the following criteria.
 If your company harbors ANY of the following criteria, then you qualify for the exemption within 23 NYCRR 500.
 Instructions on filing a notice of exemption.

 - Fewer than 10 employees(Including independent contractors)

 - Less than $10 Million in year-end total assets

 - Less than $5 million in gross revenue